josephmathew1996/movies-api/README.md

 In the root directory,

-- Run `docker-compose up -d ` to start mysql and phpmyadmin services.
+- Run `docker-compose up` to start mysql and phpmyadmin services.
 This should create the database and the tables.
-- Run `go run main.go` to start the application.
 This should also pull all the dependencies.
-Starts on port 9000 as given from the configuration(env file shared privately) by default.
+Finally, API server will start on port 9000
 - Upon successful start up, you should see `Started HTTP server on port 9000` message.

 ### Running the tests